kasslent/clc-digital-skills/_lessons/module-6.2.md

 >We are going to add jQuery and our own JavaScript file to our project.
 Feel free to use the [sample project](exercises/module5/project-one-sample-w-js.zip):
 >
 >
-> 1. Create a js folder inside your project folder to keep your JavaScript files.
+> 1. Create a folder named `js` inside your project folder to keep your JavaScript files.
 This will include your own JS code, as well as any jQuery files and jQuery plugins you may want to include in future.
-> 1. Go to https://jquery.com/ and download the latest version of jQuery by clicking on the "Download jQuery" button and then selecting *Download the compressed, production jQuery 3.1.1*.
-Save your downloaded jQuery file into your new JS folder from step 1.
+> 1. Go to [jquery.com](https://jquery.com/) and download the latest version of jQuery by clicking on the "Download jQuery" button and then selecting *Download the compressed, production jQuery x.x.x*.
+Copy your downloaded jQuery file into your new `/js` folder from step 1.
 > 1. Create your own js file and name it *main.js*
-> 1. Add the jQuery script, followed by your own script using `<script></script>` tags.
+> 1. In your html file(s) add the jQuery script, followed by your own script using `<script></script>` tags.
 Add them to the end of your HTML file, right before the closing body tag:
 >
 >        <script src="js/jquery-3.3.1.min.js"></script>
 >        <script src="js/main.js"></script>